-Special Use Permits are required for special events such as walkathons, runs and other ceremonies, meetings and gatherings, distribution of printed material and other public expressions of views, memorializations, and other activities that are otherwise controlled or prohibited.
+Special Use Permits are required for special events such as walkathons, runs, meetings and gatherings, distribution of printed material and other public expressions of views, memorializations, and other activities that are otherwise controlled or prohibited.
 These uses of the park require that a permit be obtained in advance.
 This listing is not complete.
 If you have any uncertainty about a planned activity it is best to contact the Special Use Permit Office beforehand to inquire about the need for a permit.
 Some uses also require an application fee, reservations, and other fees.

 The mission of the National Park Service is to preserve and protect our resources as stated in the Organic Act… "The Service…shall provide and regulate the use of …National Parks.[its] purpose is to conserve the scenery and the natural and historic objects and the wildlife therein and to provide for the enjoyment of the same in such a manner and by such means as will leave them unimpaired for the enjoyment of future generations."(16U.S.C.1)

 It is the policy of Hampton National Historic Site to accommodate requests for special use permits when and where possible, while adhering to this mandate.
 Therefore, our primary concern is to assess potential resource damage and disruption of normal public use prior to authorization of any special use activity.